R for Data Science Basel R Bootcamp |

 subtitle = "Bars represent means")

-ggplot(mcdonalds, aes(x = Category, y = Calories, col = Category)) +
+.ggplot(mcdonalds, aes(x = Category, y = Calories, col = Category)) +

 stat_summary(geom = "bar",